-We pilot a series of Youth Participatory Action Research (YPAR) programs—a model where young people research deeply into issues they care about, identify possible solutions and present their findings to lawmakers, school boards and other decision-making adults.
-Rooted in the same positive youth development principles that informs all our programming, YPAR recognizes that youth are competent and their perspectives are important for building knowledge and solutions to social or public health issues.
+We pilot a series of Youth Participatory Action Research (YPAR) programs—a model where young people research deeply into issues they care about, identify possible solutions and present their findings to lawmakers, school boards, and other decision-making adults.
+Rooted in the same positive youth development principles that inform all our programming, YPAR recognizes that youth are competent and their perspectives are important for building knowledge and solutions to social or public health issues.
 The last step of the YPAR model has young people translate their research into social action—presenting their findings and solutions to community leaders.

-Young people are trained to conduct research that improves their lives, communities and sometimes the institutions serving them.
+Young people are trained to conduct research that improves their lives, communities, and sometimes the institutions serving them.
 These projects identify unmet community needs and use qualitative methods to gather the stories and perspectives of those directly impacted.
-This work defines “policy” and “change” broadly, spans a wide range of topics and results in a variety of recommendations to improve existing structures or enact new approaches.
+This work defines “policy” and “change” broadly, spans a wide range of topics, and results in a variety of recommendations to improve existing structures or enact new approaches.

 Across the state, MYAN’s network partners facilitate youth-driven research projects focusing on schools, towns, and even entire public health districts.
-Referred to as Youth Policy Boards, these projects focus on topics related to adolescent mental health, substance use prevention and bullying/harassment prevention.
+Referred to as Youth Policy Boards, these projects focus on topics related to adolescent mental health, substance use prevention, and bullying/harassment prevention.

 Young People’s Caucus

 The Young People’s Caucus is the result of a partnership between Maine state representative Victoria Morales, YCE, and MYAN.
 The Young people’s Caucus (YPC) was created as a response to the under-representation of young voices in state policymaking, with the goal of helping lawmakers and decision-makers be more aware of the value in youth perspectives—their beliefs, insights, solutions, and ideas—as an essential piece to creating policies that address everyone’s needs.